 If you have a dog who has digestive issues, such as chronic diarrhea, vomiting, gas, and so on, this blend is for her!

 This blend contains organic kelp and organic flaxseed, which is packed with Omega-3 and Omega-6 fatty acids, both are essential for healthy skin and coat.
+It also contains probiotics and other ingredients to support the immune system and skin health.

 Got a dog who is always itchy, and tends to have skin issues?
 Or maybe you are not too happy with the dull hair coat of your dog?
 Try this one out!